eriksjolund/podman-nginx-socket-activation/examples/example4/README.md

      }
    }
    ```
-6. Create the file _/etc/systemd/system/example4.service_ with the file contents
+6. Create the file _/etc/systemd/system/example4.service_ with the contents
    ```
    [Unit]
    Wants=network-online.target